Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Counterfactuals in XAI

 \section{Counterfactuals in XAI}

-Unlike attribute-based algorithms that assign a significance score to each input feature, counterfactuals generate examples grounded on the underlying predictive model with the minimum number of changes relative to the input vector \cite{Molnar2020book}.
-In the scientific community, counterfactuals are valued for their ability to provide humans with causal and understandable explanations since they promote mental representations of both actual events and alternate events \cite{Miller2019,Holzinger19}.
-A counterfactual approach for explanations is one of the most promising methods to achieve responsible AI, since it has the potential to satisfy GDPR’s policy requirements for explainability \cite{Holzinger21,Watcher2018,Miller2019}.
-Although counterfactuals provide a different mechanism for the generation of explanations compared to feature attribution methods, there are some works in the literature that tried to propose a unification method for feature attribution and counterfactual explanations \cite{Mothilal2021}.
-In a cognitive science/psychology perspective, some works emphasize the importance of counterfactual thinking in social scenarios.
-For instance, Pereira and Santos \cite{Pereira2019}, used counterfactuals to understand how individuals that used counterfactual reasoning could improve cooperation in populations.
-They used evolutionary game theory in their models and found that a small presence of individuals using counterfactual thinking was enough to nudge an entire population towards highly cooperative standards.
-In Pereira and Barata \cite{Pereira2020}, the authors argue that counterfactuals are important ingredients to building machines with adequate moral capacity.
+Unlike attribute-based algorithms that assign a significance score to each input feature, counterfactuals generate examples grounded on the underlying predictive model with the minimum number of changes relative to the input vector~\cite{Molnar2020book}.
+In the scientific community, counterfactuals are valued for their ability to provide humans with causal and understandable explanations since they promote mental representations of actual and alternate events~\cite{Miller2019,Holzinger19}.
+A counterfactual approach for explanations is one of the most promising methods to achieve responsible AI since it can potentially satisfy GDPR’s policy requirements for explainability~\cite{Holzinger21,Watcher2018,Miller2019}.

+Although counterfactuals provide a different mechanism for generating explanations compared to feature attribution methods, some works in the literature have tried to propose a unification method for feature attribution and counterfactual explanations~\cite{Mothilal2021}.
+From a cognitive science/psychology perspective, some works emphasize the importance of counterfactual thinking in social scenarios.
+For instance, Pereira and Santos~\cite{Pereira2019}, used counterfactuals to understand how individuals that used counterfactual reasoning could improve cooperation in populations.
+Their models used evolutionary game theory and found that a small presence of individuals using counterfactual thinking was enough to nudge an entire population towards highly cooperative standards.
+In Pereira and Barata~\cite{Pereira2020}, the authors argue that counterfactuals are important ingredients to building machines with adequate moral capacity.